-If your old oven is in need of replacement, there’s a big decision ahead of you: should you get a new gas or electric oven?
+If your old oven is in need of replacement, there’s a big decision ahead of you: should you get a new gas or electric cooker?
 Choosing between the two is no small matter, although, to some, this decision is easy.
 After all, if you’re comfortable and used to using a particular type, there’s no point changing it.

 But if you’re willing to experiment and wish to bring some changes in your kitchen and to the meals you prepare, you might feel like weighing out your options.
 There are a lot of things to consider when choosing a new oven and the Fantastic Services’ team is here to give you the pros and cons of gas and electric ovens.